-- Preventing disease

-- Helping with product recalls

-- Reporting adverse reactions to medications

-- D Preventing or reducing a serious threat to anyone's health or safety.

-Do research

-We can use or share your information for health research.

-Comply with the law

-- We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law - □ Address workers' compensation, law enforcement, and other government requests - □ For law enforcement purposes or with a law enforcement official - With health oversight agencies for activities authorized by law - Respond to lawsuits and legal actions - We can share health information about you in response to a court or administrative order, or in response to a subpoena
+The carry strains the attention about you for contain strong tions so attentions □ Preventing disease Helping with product recalls Reporting adverse reactions to medications Preventing or reducing a serious threat to anyone's health or safety.
+Do research We can use or share your information for health research.
+Comply with the law We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law Address workers' compensation, law enforcement, and other government requests For law enforcement purposes or with a law enforcement official With health oversight agencies for activities authorized by law administrative order, or in response to a subpoena